Cross-border ecommerce in Europe

 Proportions of domestic and EU cross-border purchases

-The figure above looks only at visits, but when we dive into the actual purchases, it shows that 55 percent of respondents reporter that all their users were located in one country, while 12 percent sold to users located in 26 or more EU countries.
+The figure above looks only at visits, but when we dive into the actual purchases, it shows that 55 percent of respondents reported that all their users were located in one country, while 12 percent sold to users located in 26 or more EU countries.
 On average, the proportion of cross-border purchases is 20 percent.

 A study in 2018 shows that for many online shoppers in Europe, China is a popular destination for their cross-border ecommerce purchases.
 In almost every country in Europe, China is the number one country from which online shoppers bought their most recent online cross-border purchase.
 In Iceland, Norway, Sweden, Finland, the UK, Denmark, France, Portugal, Spain, Italy, Greece, Latvia, Germany, Hungary and Slovenia this is the case.